daverted/udf/README.md

   * Should be used to mark whether the UDF needs to trigger alerts or not. 'false' by default.
 When set to 'true' the UDF can run without enabling any alert

 *Tip: You may use the same `class_file` with a different `function_name` and `default_params` to produce multiple UDFs from the same class.*

+*Note: Unless specified, all the parameters listed above are mandatory.
+A missing parameter value will result in a failed validation by throwing a "Missing <PARAM_NAME> parameter".*

 ## Deleting UDFs